statisticalbiotechnology/dia_sum/index.md

 # Blog
 (line 52 as reference)

+## 2021-03-22 de analysis script.

+Redoing DE analysis script for the hye124 dataset.

+Learn to build hierarchical dataframes.

+Check how to name levels so we can select levels and iterate trough samples.

 ## 2021-03-21 Week todos.
 - Ask Markus about Fragpipe and easyPQP for spectral library building.
 - Ask Lukas if he managed to get the spectraST spectral library building working?